-Supreme Ruler: Ultimate released in 2014, and is an attempt to marry all of the games together into one – starting just prior to The Great War, you can lead a single nation through both global conflicts, The Cold War, and then into modern times and the near future.
+Supreme Ruler: Ultimate is an attempt to marry all of the games together into one – starting just before The Great War, you can lead a single nation through global conflicts, The Cold War, and then into modern times and the near future.
 There are specific historical scenarios you can play through as well.
-While military and fighting mechanics are key to this series, there are also robust political management aspects that can rival other more dedicated games on this list, as you need to run the country as a whole, no matter what’s going on.
+While military and fighting mechanics are key to this series, robust political management aspects can rival other more dedicated games on this list, as you need to run the country as a whole, no matter what’s going on.

 Rebel Inc: Escalation

-We’re taking a break from more global facing political simulations for a more localised game that you should definitely try if you’re looking for a well-researched take of the War on Terror.
+We’re taking a break from more global-facing political simulations for a more localized game that you should try if you’re looking for a well-researched take on the War on Terror.
 You’re in charge of a fictional region inspired by Afghanistan, tasked with trying to rebuild after a devastating conflict.
-This involves not only managing civilian matters to bring prosperity, but also fighting off insurgents who oppose you.
+This involves managing civilian matters to bring prosperity and fighting off insurgents who oppose you.

-On the face of it this could be mistaken for a simple real-time tactical war game, but there are plenty of tools available to you that don’t just involve fighting.
-You’ve got to make best use of international aid and funding to build infrastructure, amenities, educate the populace, and eventually train replacement forces to take over so your initial NATO troops can be sent home.
+On the face of it, this could be mistaken for a simple real-time tactical war game, but plenty of tools are available to you that don’t just involve fighting.
+You’ve got to make the best use of international aid and funding to build infrastructure and amenities, educate the populace, and eventually train replacement forces to take over so your initial NATO troops can be sent home.

-This is the digital adaptation of one of the most fascinating Cold War boardgames of our time.
-A nail biting two player experience, one person represents America, while the other Soviet Russia.
-It’s a card-driven game where victory points decide the final winner, but given you have most of the world to play with you have to carefully pick your strategy.
+This is the digital adaptation of one of the most fascinating Cold War board games.
+In a nail-biting two-player experience, one person represents America, while the other represents Soviet Russia.
+It’s a card-driven game where victory points decide the final winner, but given that you have most of the world to play with, you must pick your strategy carefully.

-Again, there’s no government simulation here, but Twilight Struggle is a political strategy game aimed at trying to recreate the subtle yet momentous ideological posturing that dominated the Cold War period until the Soviet Union’s collapse.
-Wars are present in a very abstract sense – mainly via the cards as flavour text – but the main goal is to have more influence in a country than your opponent, and through that the most influence in a region, making sure you score at the opportune moment.
+Again, there’s no government simulation here, but Twilight Struggle is a political strategy game aimed at trying to recreate the subtle yet meaningful ideological posturing that dominated the Cold War period until the Soviet Union’s collapse.
+Wars are present in a very abstract sense – mainly via the cards as flavor text – but the main goal is to have more influence in a country than your opponent and, through that, the most influence in a region, making sure you score at the opportune moment.

-It’s just as much a city builder game as it is a political game, but Tropico holds a special place in our hearts because it brought a humorous, slightly dystopian twist to the nation building formula.
-You are the newly appointed dictator of a banana republic, and must take it from an ex-colonial outpost to a thriving paradise, either through exports or tourism, or both!
+It’s just as much a city building game as a political game, but Tropico holds a special place in our hearts because it brought a humorous, slightly dystopian twist to the nation-building formula.
+You are the newly appointed dictator of a banana republic and must take it from an ex-colonial outpost to a thriving paradise, either through exports, tourism, or both!

-While more recent entries like Tropico 6 are also pretty good, Tropico 4 sticks with us specifically as it touched on some really interesting political dynamics in a way the previous games hadn’t.
-While you couldn’t control your government in fine detail like many of the other games above, you could enact certain policies, and a large part of this was dedicated to international relations.
-You could even set superpowers against each other in competing for your influence, although if you took things too far one of them was likely to just invade and overthrow you.
+While more recent entries like Tropico 6 are also pretty good, Tropico 4 sticks with us specifically as it touched on some fascinating political dynamics in a way the previous games hadn’t.
+While you couldn’t control your government in fine detail like many of the other games above, you could enact specific policies and a large part of this was dedicated to international relations.
+You could even set superpowers against each other in competing for your influence, although if you took things too far, one of them was likely just to invade and overthrow you.